 Kagan argued that minors are also more vulnerable to “negative influences and outside pressures.”

-But courts in Tennessee have repeatedly ruled that case does not apply because Alabama’s law allowed no chance of release, whereas Tennessee permits parole after 51 years.
+But courts in Tennessee have repeatedly ruled that case does not apply because Alabama’s law allowed no chance of release, whereas Tennessee permits early release after 51 years.
 In a wide-ranging decision, Tennessee’s Court of Criminal Appeals applied that logic to Booker’s case last year.

 “The Defendant argues that ‘an automatic sentence of life imprisonment (with release no sooner than fifty-one years) is unconstitutional for a juvenile,” the court wrote.
 “While we understand the Defendant’s argument, we must reject his invitation as we are bound by court precedent.”